lRainZz/scs-mod-comp-checker/README.md

 # SCS Mod Compatibility Checker - SMCC
 This programm is intended for checking if any of the installed mods in an ETS2/ATS mod directory are conflicting themselves in any way.
-It basically compares the file lists of any .zip and .scs archives inside a given folder.
-Besides the "mod" wording, this could also be used to check any list of archives for duplicate files.
+It compares the contents of a given mod folder as well as the workshop contents of either ETS2 or ATS, depending on the settings.

 ## How To
 ### Download